A True American Fight: The Battle of Kings Mountain

 Shouting the hair-raising battle cry they had learned from fighting Indian braves and repeating the process of taking cover, firing, and reloading before moving forward, the Patriots battled their way up three sides of the hill.
 Although Ferguson believed the high ground would give his men the advantage, the forested slopes and hillside boulders actually helped the “over-mountain men” by sheltering them as they advanced.
 As a Loyalist officer wrote, “In fact, after driving in our pickets, they were able to advance . . . to the crest . . . in perfect safety, until they took post and opened an irregular but destructive fire.”
 The Patriots were repulsed twice, but established themselves atop the crest on the third attempt.

-Mounted on a white horse and wearing a plaid hunting shirt over his British uniform, Major Ferguson attempted to cut his way out and lead his men down the hill in a charge, but he made a perfect target for the crack Patriot marksmen.
+Mounted on a white horse and wearing a plaid hunting shirt over his British uniform, Major Ferguson attempted to cut his way out and lead his men down the hill in a charge.
+He also made a perfect target for the crack Patriot marksmen.
 As the young rifleman James Collins recorded, “On examining the dead body of their great chief [Ferguson], it appeared that almost fifty rifles must have been leveled at him at the same time.
 Seven rifle balls had passed through his body, both of his arms were broken, and his hat and clothing were literally shot to pieces.”

 The death of Major Ferguson.
 (Photo Credit: Wikimedia Commons)